GraphQL

 Protocol

-Curlex uses the graphql-transport-ws subprotocol (graphql-ws) — the modern standard adopted by Apollo Server 3+, graphql-ws, and most contemporary GraphQL servers.
+Curlex uses the graphql-transport-ws protocol — the modern standard used by Apollo Server 3+, Yoga, Strawberry, and most contemporary GraphQL servers.

 API Key (header)